 2.6.3 Converting a registered charity into a charitable community benefit society

 Charitable incorporated organisations (CIOs) and Scottish charitable incorporated organisations (SCIOs) cannot be converted into any other corporate form, although there is provision for CIOs and SCIOs to amalgamate with other CIOs and SCIOs, and for CIOs and SCIOs to be dissolved and their residual assets passed to another registered charity.
-Also, a CIO or SCOI can be a wholly controlled subsidiary of a corporate entity, including any type of society.
+In England and Wales, a CIO could seek the approval of the Charity Commission to transfer its assets to a charitable community benefit society.
+Also, a CIO or SCIO can be a wholly controlled subsidiary of a corporate entity, including any type of society.

 In England and Wales, a registered charity that is also a company limited by guarantee can be converted into a charitable community benefit society, but only with the consent of the Charity Commission.
 Any other sort of registered charity would need to follow the dissolution procedures in its governing document.
 This might involve getting consent from the Charity Commission, but not necessarily.
 If the governing document contains no powers of dissolution, or the charity’s property include a permanent endowment then the charity may need the consent of the Charity Commission (see www.gov.uk/guidance/how-to-close-a-charity).